IanS71/ticket-lifecycle/README.md

 </p>
 <p>

-This is the beginning of what accessing the End Users page looks like, options are to continue as a guest or login if you normally create tickets regularly.
+This is the beginning of what accessing the End Users page looks like, options are to continue as a guest or login if you create tickets regularly.
 For this portion of the lab, I'll be creating 3 labs with varying SLA levels and problems.
 The one I'll be focusing on is the SEV-A case, Mobile Banking Disruption.
 </p>
 <br />
 <img src="https://cdn.discordapp.com/attachments/677756436784218132/1095555680766795777/image.png"/>